lacework-community/jit-provisioning-guide/guide.md

 # Lacework Auth: Just-In-Time  Provisioning Guide

-# Overview
+## Overview

 Lacework’s authentication via Security Assertion Markup Language (SAML) supports Just-in-Time (JIT) user provisioning.
 Enabling this option allows for on-the-fly creation of a Lacework user account upon the first successful login to Lacework.
 This eliminates the need to create users in advance.
 For example, a new employee added to your company’s identity provider wouldn’t need to manually create an account to access Lacework.

 SAML JIT user provisioning is achieved via attribute definitions in the SAML identity provider.
-Navigate to your provider (e.g., Okta) in the following sections for guidelines.
+This guide currently includes guidelines for the Okta identity provider; G Suite (Google) and Azure AD identity provider guidelines will be added soon.

-# Best practices
+## Best practices

 * Follow the [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) (PoLP).
-Review the [Lacework role-based access control (RBAC](#lacework-rbac)) in the appendix.
+Review the [Lacework role-based access control (RBAC](#lacework-rbac)) in the [appendix](https://github.com/lacework-community/jit-provisioning-guide/blob/main/appendix.md).

-# Limitations
+## Limitations